Call Summary: 2016 Chinese Foreign NGO Law

-On May 10, 2016, Council on Foundations (COF) and International Center for Not-for-Profit Law (ICNL) convened over one hundred organizations to discuss new Chinese legislation that may restrict the work of overseas, Hong Kong, and Taiwan-based foundations and other nonprofits in China.
+On May 10, 2016, the Council on Foundations (the Council) and International Center for Not-for-Profit Law (ICNL) convened over 100 organizations to discuss new Chinese legislation that may restrict the work of Hong Kong- and Taiwan-based foundations and other nonprofits in China.
 Members can access a recording of the call.

 Mark Sidel, Doyle-Bascom Professor of Law and Public Affairs at the University of Wisconsin – Madison and Consultant for Asia at ICNL, spoke on the call with Suzanne Siskel, Executive Vice President and Chief Operating Officer at the Asia Foundation.
 Natalie Ross, Global Philanthropy Director at the Council, moderated.